wwwnic/JoinGameAfk/README.md

 That port and local auth token are discovered from the local League Client process at runtime.

 ---

-## Why someone should trust it

-Trust comes from transparency, not promises.
-Based on the current repository contents:

 ### 1. The app is small and focused
 The current codebase is centered around a narrow feature set: